Media manipulation: Contexts

-Activism

-Activism is the practice or doctrine that has an emphasis on direct vigorous action especially supporting or opposing one side of a controversial matter.
-It is quite simply starting a movement to affect or change social views.
-It is frequently started by influential individuals but is done collectively through social movements with large masses.
-These social movements can be done through public rallies, strikes, street marches, and social media.

 Advertising

 "Daisy", a TV commercial for the re-election of U.S. President Lyndon B. Johnson.
 It aired only once, in September 1964, and is considered both one of the most controversial and one of the most effective political ads in American history.

 Advertising is a form of promotion that seeks to persuade a specific audience to purchase a good or service.
 As one of the first types of marketing, it aims to influence its target market to either buy, sell, or carry out a particular action.

 These advertisements are not only done by businesses but can also be done by other groups.
 Non-commercial advertisers are those who spend money on advertising in the hope of raising awareness for a cause or promoting specific ideas.

+Advertising has evolved throughout time, and companies and political organizations have figured out how to use advertisements to manipulate viewers to see a certain message pushed out.
+Researcher Adam Klein dives into this utilizing terms like "Counterfeit Narratives" to describe recent advertising techniques.
+Essentially using an advertisement to not sell a product but to sell a fact or idea.
+There have also been occurrences of websites, commercials and even gaming apps that consistently sell or push the same ads over and over again.
+This is to compel people to associate their interests and personal usage of websites with whatever is being sold or shown.
+Apps and search engines are utilizing sites to continuously feed users the same sort of information through ads.